davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 ## Implementation

-- For sending a domain event, the only action that you need is to call `raiseEvent()` from an Aggregate Root:
+- For sending a Domain Event, the only action that you need is to call `raiseEvent()` from an Aggregate Root:

 ```java
     public void updateName(String newName) {